 Fair play is the guiding principle of the Irish Sport’s Council’s Code of Ethics as well as the FAI’s Code of Ethics and Good Practice which is designed to provide guidance for those working with young people in football.
 It outlines the type of issues that need to be discussed and addressed to provide the safest and most enjoyable environment not only for players but also the coaches and volunteers involved.
 Coaches achieve satisfaction from working with children and young people.
 Focusing on the individual participants’ needs and performance encourages young people to achieve and demonstrate enjoyment, equality and fair play.
 They will come to realize that standards of behaviour are as important as sports performance.
 In taking this approach children are encouraged to:

 Do their best – put in their best effort.

 Appreciate/accept everyone in the group, regardless of ability, race, religion, gender etc.

 Football for Fun

-Soccer at Athenry Football Club is meant to be fun.
+Football at Athenry Association Football Club is meant to be fun.
 We will try to challenge your child to reach out of his “comfort zone” and improve himself as a Player and a person.
 We will attempt to do this in environments that are fun, yet challenging.
-Soccer is a fun game and meant to be enjoyed by all participants young and old.
-In promoting “Football for Fun” everyone involved in the Athenry Soccer Club should:
+Football is a fun game and meant to be enjoyed by all participants young and old.
+In promoting “Football for Fun” everyone involved in the Athenry Association Football Club should:

 Encourage participation and fun.